podgorskiy/ALAE/README.md

 ## To run the demo

-To run the demo, you will need to have a CUDA cappable GPU, pytorch >= v1.3.1 and cuda/cuDNN drivers installed.
+To run the demo, you will need to have a CUDA capable GPU, pytorch >= v1.3.1 and cuda/cuDNN drivers installed.
 Install required packages:

     pip install -r requirements.txt